azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step Intelligent analytics.md

 ### Task 3: Add a trending sentiment chart to the dashboard

 The sentiment visualization you created is great for getting a sense of sentiment as of this moment.
-However, Adventure Works Travel wishes to view sentiment over time for historical reference and to see whether overall sentiment is trending one way or another.
+However, First Up Consultants wishes to view sentiment over time for historical reference and to see whether overall sentiment is trending one way or another.
 To do this, we will use the tumbling window query output from Stream Analytics to display this data in a line chart.

 1. While still in Power BI, select **My Workspace** once again, then select the Datasets tab.
 Search for "Trending".
 You should see the **TrendingSentiment** dataset dynamically created by Stream Analytics.
 Select the Create Report action.